Dollar stays weak amid signs of lagging U.S. economy

 By Olga Cotaga

-LONDON, August 5 (Reuters) - The dollar remained weak on Wednesday as a U.S. coronavirus relief package stalled in Congress and U.S. bond yields sank, with investors weighing prospects of further monetary easing to support the economy.
+LONDON, August 5 (Reuters) - The dollar extended declines on Wednesday as euro zone data reassured after a U.S. coronavirus relief package stalled in Congress, pushing U.S. bond yields downas investors weighed prospects of further Fed easing.

+Euro zone business activity returned to modest growth in July as many curbs imposed to stop the spread of the coronavirus were lifted, while official estimates showed retail sales volumes rebounded in June.

+The euro traded up 0.5% at $1.1862 EUR=EBS, having risen to above $1.19 in the past days as a hardening perception that the U.S. economic recovery is lagging Europe has buttressed the common currency.

+Jones said the risk-on environment was playing a big part as well, as the price for gold hit a record high above $2,000.
+XAU=.

+"I am expecting the euro to continue higher ...
+The first test is $1.20 and then I'll probably review it, with a potential for $1.25," he said.

-White House negotiators and congressional Democrats are trying to reach a deal on a package by the end of this week, ad Treasury Secretary Steven Mnuchin said on Tuesday that progress had been made on key components of the bill.
+White House negotiators and congressional Democrats are trying to reach a deal on a relief package by the end of this week, with Treasury Secretary Steven Mnuchin saying on Tuesday that progress had been made.

-A hardening perception that the U.S. economic recovery is lagging Europe has buttressed the euro, pushing it above $1.19 in the last couple of days.

 Most other major currencies were also up against the dollar, pushing its index towards last week's two-year low of 92.53.
-It traded at 93.05 =USD as the price for gold surpassed $2,000, a record high XAU=.

-"The ongoing fall in U.S. real yields is helping to lift the price of gold and weakening the U.S. dollar," said Lee Hardman, currency analyst at MUFG, adding that the bank had lowered its forecasts for the dollar on the assumption that the Federal Reserve will loosen policy further this year.

-U.S. 10-year Treasury yields were close to the five-month low they hit on Tuesday US10YT=RR.
+It traded down 0.3% at 92.88=USD.

+The Chinese yuan rose to a five-month high of 6.9384 against the dollar in the offshore market and was last up 0.5% CNH=EBS.

-Growth in China's services sector showed signs of a slowdown in July from a ten-year high the previous month, as new export business fell and job losses continued, a sister survey showed on Wednesday, pointing to cracks in the sector's post-COVID recovery.
+Growth in China's services sector showed signs of a slowdown in July from a ten-year high the previous month, as new export business fell and job losses continued, a sister survey showed, pointing to cracks in the sector's post-COVID recovery.

+The Canadian dollar surged to nearly a six-month high of 1.3245 versus the greenback, trading up 0.5% on the day CAD=D3.

+"The market has finally seen the stop-loss cascade that we have been looking for...
+If bids get pulled lower, this collapse could potentially run down to the low 1.31s," wrote Stephen Gallo, currency analyst at BMO Capital Markets, in a note to clients.

 (Reporting by Olga Cotaga; editing by John Stonestreet)